Book2009/FE-NOC/README.md

 <hr>
 There are three members in our team, all extremely focused and dedicated to their positions, performing functions as follows:

-#### 1. Thanyawut Krittikanon – Team Coordinator And Document Designer
+#### 1. Thanyawut Krittikanon – Team Coordinator and Document Designer
 <p align="center">
     <img src="https://github.com/Book2009/FE-NOC/blob/main/Team-Photos/Members/Thanyawut%20Krittikanon.png" width="400"/>
 </p>